 - Fried chicken

 - Instant Pot Drumsticks

 - Instant Pot Corn on the Cob

 - Air Fryer Broccoli

 - 1 tablespoon extra virgin olive oil

-- 12-20 oz Cajun Style Andouille Sausage (I used one, 12 oz package of Aidells brand Cajun Style Andouille Sausage but you may add more if you prefer)
+- 12-20 ounces Cajun Style Andouille Sausage I used one, 12 ounce package of Aidells brand Cajun Style Andouille Sausage, but you can add more if you prefer.

 - 1 teaspoon minced garlic

 - 1/4 teaspoon dried thyme

 - 1 teaspoon dried oregano